minetest/minetest/doc/lua_api.md

 * `scroll factor`: optional, defaults to `0.1`.
 * Nesting is possible.
 * Some elements might work a little different if they are in a `scroll_container`.
+> [!NOTE]
-* Note: If you want the `scroll_container` to actually work, you also need to add a scrollbar element with the specified name.
-Furthermore, it is highly recommended to use a `scrollbaroptions` element on this scrollbar.
+> If you want the `scroll_container` to actually work, you also need to add a
+> scrollbar element with the specified name.
+Furthermore, it is highly recommended
+> to use a `scrollbaroptions` element on this scrollbar.

 ### `scroll_container_end[]`